 - Milk has a high water content which aids in restoring fluids.

-- Milk help replace electrolytes lost in sweat because it is high in potassium, calcium, vitamin D, and Omega-3s.
+- Milk replaces electrolytes lost in sweat because it is high in potassium, calcium, vitamin D, and Omega-3s.

 The Best Snacks Need No Refrigeration